syncfusion-content/maui-docs/MAUI/RadialGauge/shape-pointer.md

 The marker pointer can be moved near or far from its actual position using the [`Offset`]() and [`OffsetUnit`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.MarkerPointer.html#Syncfusion_Maui_Gauges_MarkerPointer_OffsetUnit) properties.

 When you set [`OffsetUnit`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.MarkerPointer.html#Syncfusion_Maui_Gauges_MarkerPointer_OffsetUnit) to pixel, the marker pointer will be moved based on the pixel value.
-If you set [`OffsetUnit`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.MarkerPointer.html#Syncfusion_Maui_Gauges_MarkerPointer_OffsetUnit) to factor, then provided factor will be multiplied with the axis radius value, and then the pointer will be moved to corresponding value.
+If you set [`OffsetUnit`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.MarkerPointer.html#Syncfusion_Maui_Gauges_MarkerPointer_OffsetUnit) to factor, then provided factor will be multiplied by the scale radius value, and then the pointer will be moved to corresponding value.
 The default value of [`OffsetUnit`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.MarkerPointer.html#Syncfusion_Maui_Gauges_MarkerPointer_OffsetUnit) is [`SizeUnit.Pixel`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.SizeUnit.html#Syncfusion_Maui_Gauges_SizeUnit_Pixel).

 {% tabs %}